- How Do I Know If I’m Eligible For Traffic School?

 - A violation that occurs in a commercial vehicle as defined in Vehicle Code section 15210(b).

 The short answer is YES in most cases.
-It is typically the best and fastest way to resolve your California traffic violation and move on with your life.
+Taking a licensed traffic school course is typically the best and fastest way to resolve your California traffic violation and move on with your life.
+If you do not, you will end up having a point visible on your driving record.

 If you want to weigh out the full pros and cons, we also have an entire post dedicated to whether you should go to traffic school.